 Known to science as Atyopsis Moluccensis, the bamboo shrimp has long been a popular choice with aquarium hobbyists.
 This fascinating creature is native to Southeast Asia, but the aquarium trade has brought it into homes all over the world.
-When the bamboo shrimp was first introduced to the aquarium hobby it could be difficult to find, but these days bamboo shrimp are available at many local pet stores and even large pet superstores.
+When this filter shrimp was first introduced to the aquarium hobby it could be difficult to find, but these days bamboo shrimps are available at many local pet stores and even large pet superstores.

 Bamboo Shrimp Profile Facts: